MonoGame/docs.monogame.github.io/articles/preparing_for_consoles.md

 Generating code at runtime is a scenario that is also not supported in AOT contexts, it is also forbidden by console manufacturers.

-Like reflection, trying to make a `PublishAot` build if a good way to verify that your game is compliant because any use of IL emit will crash.
+Like reflection, trying to make a `PublishAot` build is a good way to verify that your game is compliant because any use of IL emit will crash.

 ## No use of dynamic assembly loading